JankMajesty/VDT_CBtest/pages/about.md

 - Gabe Mello
 - Vivian Myers

-{% include feature/image.html objectid="/assets/img/freedmenVotingNewOrleans_BettmanGetty.jpg" width="75" caption="Freedmen voting in New Orleans during Reconstruction, Bettmann/Getty Images" %}
+{% include feature/image.html objectid="/assets/img/freedmenVotingNewOrleansNYPL.jpg" width="75" caption="<em>Freedmen voting in New Orleans</em>, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Picture Collection, The New York Public Library.
+The New York Public Library Digital Collections." %}